Philosophistoria/KeigosBoard_python/README.md

        # or
        + from .rehamove_integration_lib.builds.python.macOS import rehamove
        ```
-     - you might have to change an absolute import to a relative import in the `rehamove.py`
-       ```diff
-       - import rehamovelib
-       + from . import rehamovelib
-       ```
-     - somehow, the `rehamove.py` prints all messages to `stdout`, and it is really bothering.
-          - so I chagnged the `rehamove.py` for Linux as it logs the messages to `stderr`.
-          - if you are also bothered by the many meeages from `rehamove.py` I would recommend changing the one for your system so that the messages printed out to `stderr`
 1. you could find some wiered strings appear when text printed.
-    - may turn on the Virtual Terminal Sequences(ANSI escape sequences), or change `utils.bcolors`'s elements to null string `''`
+    - it could be solved by turning on the Virtual Terminal Sequences(ANSI escape sequences), or change `utils.bcolors`'s elements to null string `''`
-    - this is because some ANSI escape sequences code is inserted to `print()` in `rehamove_wrapper.py` and `com_esp32_switch_board.py` to change the color of text print()ed to the console.
+    - this may happen because some ANSI escape sequence codes are inserted to `print()` in `rehamove_wrapper.py` and `com_esp32_switch_board.py` to change the color of text print()ed to the console.

 ---